Happy International Comics Day (which was on September 25th. We are late, we know)!

 “There are a lot of process hybrids, I think.
 80% of the work happens before a pencil ever touches the paper on the drawing table.
 So, doing a comic book requires a couple of years of part-time writing, letting things naturally emerge, slowly getting a little bit more focused.
 Then, basically doing very rough sketches of every page of the entire book to get a feel of the scope, the scale, the size.
 Each page you are reading is about 5 pages worth of work.”

 Nate Powell for WTIU

-I know-I know, post-production is a movie term, but it encapsulates perfectly what I am about to describe at this stage of comics creation.
+I know-I know post-production is a movie term, but it perfectly encapsulates what I am about to describe at this stage of comics creation.
 After your precious baby is finished, it’s time when you share it with the world.
-Printing, distribution, marketing, online campaigns, sharing it on your Instagram – all of this is the post-production, that assists people to encounter and read your comics.
+Printing, distribution, marketing, online campaigns, sharing it on your Instagram – all of this is the post-production that assists people to encounter and read your comics.
 Basically, it is a way comics travel from your drawer and to the hands of the comic book reader.
 This step isn’t as creative as previous ones but, to my mind, very much needed to spread your art.

 Useful Resources and Inspirations